bspence7337/BGPAutomation/README.md

 ## Usage:

-./bgp.py -c "company name" -o "outputprefix"
+`./bgp.py -c "company name" -o "outputprefix"`

-Example: Discover ip ranges and domain names associated with Uber.
-	 If no -o is passed, only stdout is shown.
+If -o is left out of the command line, only stdout is shown and no files are written.

-`./bgp.py -c Uber -o uber`

 ## Additional Notes

 BGP does have a query limit, so it may be possible you abort before you finish enumerating.

 ## Demo

+`./bgp.py -c uber -o uber`

+Example: Discover ip ranges and domain names associated with Uber.
+	 If no -o is passed, only stdout is shown.

 <a href="https://asciinema.org/a/VeRuALc9uqtS4uQ2PKG6O76Y8" target="_blank"><img src="https://asciinema.org/a/VeRuALc9uqtS4uQ2PKG6O76Y8.png" /></a>